Petén Department: History

-For the early history of the region, see Petén Basin, Maya civilization and Spanish conquest of Petén.

 The Petén department was created by decree of the Guatemalan government on 8 May 1866.

 Starting in the 1960s the Guatemalan government offered land in Petén to any citizen willing to settle on it and pay a fee of $25.
 A road was opened up to Flores, although it was unpaved, and the notorious bus trip to Flores was known to take up to 24 hours to travel the 500 km.
 Small airports were built at Flores and Tikal, bringing tourists to the region.
 In the early 1970s a road was opened from Tikal to Belize.
 The first paved road in Petén was built in 1982.

 Since the 1990s many new settlers have come to Petén.
 The area is also experiencing severe deforestation in its southern half.
 Deforestation has been particularly rapid near Laguna del Tigre National Park in western Petén.
 To combat deforestation, Guatemalan president Álvaro Colom proposed dramatically expanding ecotourism around Maya archaeological sites, especially El Mirador, and trying to further develop an agricultural system in the southern portion of the Maya Biosphere Reserve that would prevent further northward migration.
 He called his plan "Cuatro Balam".

 The Mundo Maya International Airport, in Santa Elena, is the second largest in Guatemala.

 Municipalities

 Petén consists of the following 14 municipalities, listed below with their populations in 2002 and 2018.
 Las Cruces was separated from La Libertad in 2011, and El Chal was separated from Dolores in 2014.

-Notes: (a) the 2002 population of El Chal municipality was included in the figure for Dolores municipality. (b) the 2002 population of Las Cruces municipality was included in the figure for La Libertad municipality.